quokka-astro/quokka/docs/insitu_analysis.rst

 This adds histogram / probability density function (PDF) outputs (as fixed-width text files) at fixed timestep intervals as the simulation evolves.

 Bins can be optionally log-spaced.
-Normalization of the output is left up to the user, with bin volumes calculated (for convenience) in both original variable coordinates and optionally-log-transformed coordinates.
+Normalization of the output is left up to the user.

 *Example input file configuration:* ::